 The acquisition agreement also includes a contingent consideration arrangement based on the MVMT brand achieving certain revenue and EBITDA (as defined in the acquisition agreement) targets.
-In connection therewith, the Company recorded a non-current liability of \$16.5 million as of the date of acquisition to reflect the estimated fair value of the contingent purchase price. \$14.5 million is allocated to purchase price and \$2.0 million to deferred compensation expense based on future employee service requirements.
+In connection therewith, the Company recorded a non-current liability of \$16.5 million as of the date of acquisition to reflect the estimated fair value of the contingent purchase price. \$14.5 million was allocated to purchase price and \$2.0 million to deferred compensation expense based on future employee service requirements.

-The estimated fair value of the contingent consideration was determined using a Monte Carlo simulation that includes key assumptions regarding MVMT's projected financial performance during the earn-out period, volatilities, estimated discount rates, risk-free interest rate, and correlation.
-Each reporting period after the acquisition, the Company will revalue the contingent purchase price liability and record increases or decreases in the fair value of the liability in its Consolidated Statements of Operations.
+The estimated fair value of the contingent consideration was determined using a Monte Carlo simulation that includes key assumptions regarding MVMT's projected financial performance during the earn-out period (through 2023), volatilities, estimated discount rates, risk-free interest rate, and correlation.
+Each reporting period after the acquisition, the Company remeasures the fair value of the contingent purchase price liability and will record increases or decreases in the fair value of the liability in its Consolidated Statements of Operations.
 Changes in fair value will result from changes in actual and projected financial performance, discount rates, volatilities, and the other key assumptions.
 The inputs and assumptions are not observable in the market but reflect the assumptions the Company believes would be made by a market participant.
 The possible outcomes for the contingent consideration range from \$0 to \$100 million on an undiscounted basis.
+As a result, changes in the estimated fair value of the contingent consideration over time may result in significant volatility in the Company's reported earnings.